Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 in a new different enviroment.

 ## Dataset and weights
 Latent diffusion weights are automatically downloaded when used.
-The SRGCNN (esrgcnn.pth) model is located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /ESRGCNN/Models folder.
+The SRGCNN (esrgcnn.pth) model is located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the Models folder.
+Regarding to SwinIR, create a folder with the name Models within the SwinIR folder and put in that location the following SwinIR models.
 The SwinIR (SwinIR_01.pth) and Robust SwinIR (R_Swin_IR.pth) models are located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /Swin_IR/Models folder.

 Regarding the datasets, they are located in /media/disk0/sirincon/Final Project Files/Datasets, where there are six folders.
 There are two folders with images named specifically for every architecture.
 The folders Test_Image_Pairs_CNN and Test_Flickr_CNN must be placed inside the /testsets folder.
 The Test_Image_Pairs_Swin_IR and Test_Flickr_Swin_IR folders must be placed inside the /Swin_IR/testsets folder.
 The Image_Pairs_75_256_512 and Flickr_75_256_512 must be placed inside the /LDM folder.